The Kyle and Jackie O Show: Complaints

+The Kyle and Jackie O Show had been heard discussing not only discussing sexual acts in detail, but also describing women as 'dogs' based on their appearance.
+The protest group "Mad Fucking Witches" launched a campaign pressuring advertisers to cease their advertising on the show, claiming it was misogynistic.
+While the network acknowledged the show is controversial, they claimed it is also what intrigued people to tune in.
+During a separate interview, the company's content director also conceded the show was over-sexualised and Sandilands had been asked to tone it down.

 In August 2009, Kyle and Jackie O were suspended following a segment in which they put a 14-year-old girl on a lie detector and then asked her about her sexual history.
-After the girl revealed that she had been a victim of rape, Sandilands asked "Right ... is that the only experience you’ve had?"
+After the girl revealed that she had been a victim of rape, Sandilands asked "Right ... is that the only experience you've had?"
 Following this incident, a full-time censor was brought on board.
 Despite the suspension and scandal, Kyle and Jackie O maintained their number-one position in the market, and the show actually grew 0.6 percentage points.

 In September 2009, Sandilands apologised after making an on-air remark about how actor Magda Szubanski could lose a lot more weight if she had spent time in a concentration camp.
-Although Szubanski indicated that it was a "beat-up" and that she "couldn't care less," Sandilands was still suspended.
+Although Szubanski indicated that it was a "beat-up" and that she "couldn't care less", Sandilands was suspended following the incident.

 In July 2011, Sandilands made headlines after stating that Australian model Megan Gale was a "phony" and that he "never liked her".
 Gale's management responded by cancelling Gale's upcoming interview on the show.
 Later that week, model Charlotte Dawson hit out at Sandilands on her Twitter account, saying that he could "f*** off".